-Relational expressions are used in decision-making statements such as if and while to decide the course of action of a running program.
+Relational expressions are used in decision statements such as if and while to decide the course of action of a running program.
+We have already used the while statement in Chapter 2.
+Decision statements are discussed in detail in Chapters 6 and 7.